khoulihan/hyh-blog/content/simulation.md

 Summary: Thoughts on the simulation argument.
 Status: draft

-I just done watched [Thought Slime's][tschannel] [video about the simulation argument][tsvideo], and it's a topic about which I've had some thoughts myself, so I thought maybe it was time to write some of them down.
+I just done watched [Thought Slime's][tschannel] [video about the simulation argument][tsvideo] (actually many months ago by the time I'm actually publising this), and it's a topic about which I've had some thoughts myself, so I thought maybe it was time to write some of them down.

 Like comrade Slime, I think that it's an interesting thought experiment, but a lot of what is said about it is poorly thought through at best.
 It's particularly frustrating when [Nick Bostrom's argument][nbarg] is held up as "proof" of the "certainty" that we are living in a simulation, alongside arguments and assertions that completely contradict it.
 The argument itself doesn't claim to be proof of any such thing - it presents three possibilities based on premises about which we have almost no information.